Guthix/OldScape/README.md

 emulated the server and improve it whenever possible.
 OldScape puts an emphasis on ease of use for content developers.

 ## How To setup

-To setup this project properly a cache has to be present under `cache/src/main/resources`.
+Run the `run` run configuration in IntelliJ or the OldScape:server:world run gradle task to start the server.
 To support player saving PostgreSQL needs to be installed with a configuration that matches `server/world/main/resources/Config.yaml`.

 If you run into any issues you can get help from our [discord](https://discord.gg/AFyGxNp) channel.